Causal Inference with High-dimensional Discrete Covariates: Prior Knowledge of Covariate Distribution

 Assume we use a separate independent sample $D$ to estimate nuisance functions $\pi, \mu_1$ and covariate distribution $p$, the conditional bias of second-order estimator \eqref{eq:high-order-ate} is

 In order to obtain a faster rate by making use of information on covariate distribution, one also needs an accurate estimator of propensity score $\pi$ to ensure

 is small.
 In observational studies where the treatment process is unknown, it is hard to estimate the product of propensity score and covariate distribution well and make \eqref{eq:product-pi-p} small in the regime $n \lesssim d$, due to the same reason discussed after Theorem \ref{thm:cova-dist}.
 This further demonstrates the difficulty in ATE estimation with solely information on covariate distribution.

-In applications, WATE also serves as an important and useful summary of treatment effects to estimate and report.
+The fact that covariate distribution improves the estimation rates for ECC and WATE, but not for ATE, can be understood through the framework of \citet{robins2008higher}.
+In their analysis, the improved convergence rates achieved by higher-order estimators rely on knowledge of the so-called “$g$-function” (defined in their equation (3.3)), which is assumed to be known or sufficiently smooth.
+For the expected conditional covariance (ECC) $\eta$, this $g$-function simplifies to the covariate density.
+Hence, knowledge of the covariate distribution directly contributes to improved estimation rates.
+In contrast, for the covariate-adjusted mean in the treated group $\psi_1$, the $g$-function involves the product of the covariate density and the propensity score.
+Therefore, faster rates can only be achieved when information is available about this product, not the covariate distribution alone.
+In practice, WATE is also a useful and interpretable summary measure of treatment effects that is often important to estimate and report.